Prerequisites: None. Credits: 4

 - Short animation of shapes in flash.

-All students are encouraged to use this time to work in the POD (unless you have a plan meeting).
+All students are to be in the POD working (unless you have a plan meeting).
 Preston will be on hand to offer assistance and Robert will be present between plan meetings.

-Session 12: November 25Flash Video.
+Session 12: November 26Flash Video.
 Work on finals.

-Session 13: December 9Final projects discussion and critique.
+Session 14: December 10Final projects discussion and critique.

 Last class.
 Final projects due.
 (All work from the term must be complete and located on student web pages by the start of class.)